APN-Community/IETF108-Side-Meeting-APN/README.md

 2	Attempts in IETF History (15 mins)

-  •	What attempts (SPUD and PLUS BoFs, PANRG)?
+  •	What attempts (SPUD and PLUS BoFs)?
 Why failed?

 3	Requirements on Application-awareness in Networks (20 mins, 5 mins each)